rabelos-coder/typeorm-seeding/README.md

 This package is a fork of [typeorm-seeding](https://npmjs.com/package/typeorm-seeding) with 2 mainly added features:

 1- all seeds are logged in the database in the table `typeorm_seeds` just like the migrations table, in order to control what seeders should run
-2- added a new command `typeorm-seeding create -f file-name` to create a timestamped seeder file, for example `1667669365371-file-name.ts` to control what seeders should run first according to the time they created at
+2- added a new command `rc-typeorm-seeding create -f file-name` to create a timestamped seeder file, for example `1667669365371-file-name.ts` to control what seeders should run first according to the time they created at

 ## ❯ Introduction